apache/tomcat/modules/manager2/manager2-design.md

 - System font stack; 12-column grid; 8 px spacing scale; single accent colour; states (success/warning/danger) with colour + icon (never colour alone).
+- Responsive, below 768 px (and on landscape phones of any width up to 932 px, via a `max-height` media): management tables (applications, hosts, users, sessions, connectors, servlets, …) convert to stacked cards, each cell labelled with its column header; high-volume tables (server logs, access log, active workers) size to their content so columns are never squeezed, with the first column pinned while the table scrolls horizontally — except on the log pages in portrait, where the wide Time column would dominate the viewport, so the whole table scrolls.
+  The log pages' long text columns (messages, requests) are given most of the viewport (90vw portrait, 100vw landscape) because with `table-layout:auto` any extra table width flows into the only wrapping column, keeping rows to one or two lines for information density.
-- Responsive: tables convert to stacked cards below 768 px; charts re-flow to a single column; actions move into an overflow menu.
+  Charts re-flow to a single column; row actions move into an overflow (kebab) menu; form fields and modals go full width.
 - Accessibility (WCAG 2.1 AA): semantic landmarks, visible focus states, keyboard-operable modals/drawers (focus trap, `Esc` closes), `aria-live="polite"` toasts, live chart updates announced at reduced